dportik/dadi_pipeline/Plotting/README.md

 ## Purpose:

 Create figures comparing the data and model sfs for 1D, 2D, or 3D spectra.
+This workflow is a component of the `dadi_pipeline` package.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works,